SchiefLab/Steichen2024/README.md

 ### Local Notebooks

+[Personalize Seqs.ipynb](local_notebooks/Personalize%20Seqs.ipynb) reads in all 10X data from [data/all_processed_combined.feather](data/all_processed_combined.feather) and reannoates the sequences based on the IGHD3-43 allele haplotypes found in [data/genotypes.xlsx]

-[Notebooks/Process Seqs.ipynb](Notebooks/Process%20Seqs.ipynb) reads in all 10X and single-cell sorting paired sequences from [data/all_processed_combined.feather](data/all_processed_combined.feather) and adds the following fields:
+[Process Seqs.ipynb](local_notebooks/Process%20Seqs.ipynb) reads in all 10X and single-cell sorting paired and personalized sequences from [data/all_processed_combined_personalized.feather](data/all_processed_combined_personalized.feather) and adds the following fields:

 1. Add closest human ortholog to the V and J genes
 2. Add the HCDR3 and LCDR3 length